 Before we leave you to complete your self-evaluation, we wanted to give a few last pointers.
 Remember all those documents we told you to prepare beforehand?
 Don’t forget to use them.
 If you have positive feedback from other managers or from customers, it can really bolster your performance review.

-Also, although we said it was a good idea to make lists, don’t just copy those lists into your self-evaluation.
-Fill out the details, so your employer understands what you’re talking about.
+Also, although we said making lists was a good idea, don’t just copy them into your self-evaluation.
+Fill out the details so your employer understands what you’re talking about.

-Beyond that, just remember to edit your work or even have a friend read over it.
+Beyond that, just remember to edit your work or have a friend review it.
 Getting a second opinion is an excellent way to spot mistakes you wouldn’t normally see.

-Now that you’ve followed out annual performance review employee self evaluation examples, it’s time to write your self-evaluation.
+Now that you’ve followed our annual performance review employee self-evaluation examples, it’s time to write your self-evaluation.
 Remember that this is your one for the year, and once it’s done, you don’t have to worry about it again for a few months.
-Be organized, structure your thoughts and documents, and remember to be honest, humble, and most importantly, yourself.
+Be organized, structure your thoughts and documents, and remember to be honest, humble, and, most importantly, yourself.
 Follow these guidelines, and you should walk away with a pretty stellar annual performance review self-evaluation.
-If you’re looking for other ways to boost your organizations human resources department, we welcome you to contact us.
+We welcome you to contact us if you’re looking for other ways to boost your organization’s human resources department.
 We can provide you with more information regarding performance reviews and general performance management.
 Lastly, start a 30-day free trial of eLeaP to learn more about effective performance reviews.